 This airport is a major hub, with routes going to multiple countries and cities.
-There are daily flights to the United States, going out to such major airport hubs as Dallas, Atlanta and Miami.
-Ticket prices typically cost around $500 from the United States to Nicaragua, and can be even cheaper if you’re getting a direct flight from one of the cities listed above.
+There are daily flights to the United States, going out to such major airport hubs as Dallas, Atlanta, and Miami.
+Ticket prices typically cost around $500 from the United States to Nicaragua and can be even cheaper if you’re getting a direct flight from one of the cities listed above.

 One of these is on the island of Ometepe.
 This island is located inside of Lake Nicaragua.
 Due to its unique geographical location, travel to the island has been historically a bit difficult.
 A ferry that runs from the island to the mainland has been the most popular way of getting to and from the island.
 However, this is all changing with the introduction of a new airport.

 Another domestic airport has recently been opened in the southern part of Nicaragua in the Rivas region.
-The Costa Esmeralda Airport opened this past November, and offers flights from the Augusto C Sandino Airport, as well as some airports in Costa Rica, such as Liberia.
+The Costa Esmeralda Airport opened this past November and offers flights from the Augusto C Sandino Airport, as well as some airports in Costa Rica, such as Liberia.

 The roads in Nicaragua vary greatly in quality.
-You will encounter anything from freshly paved roads, most likely along one of the major highways or in the cities, to dirt roads in the more rural areas.
+You will encounter anything from freshly paved roads, most likely along with one of the major highways or in the cities, to dirt roads in the more rural areas.
 Improving the roads, both in quality and quantity, has been a major goal of the Ortega administration, and they certainly have been delivering.

 There are 4 major roadways in Nicaragua.
-They are Carretera Masaya, Carretera Norte, Carretera Sur and Carretera León.
+They are Carretera Masaya, Carretera Norte, Carretera Sur, and Carretera León.
 The roads generally all “start” in Managua, and go towards their namesake.
 For example, Carretera Masaya runs from Managua to the town of Masaya.
 Carretera Sur starts in Managua and goes south.

-The country is full of old school busses from the United States that have been purchased and re-furbished by entrepreneuring Nicaraguans to provide transportation services to the masses.
+The country is full of old school busses from the United States that have been purchased and refurbished by entrepreneurial Nicaraguans to provide transportation services to the masses.
 Truly, for a day or weekend trip, there is no better way of getting around.